soheileghbali/Elastic-Search-Cluster/Node Roles.md

 Here, you can see the voting_only option; if we set it false, the node will work as the master eligible node and can be picked as a master node.
 However, if we set the voting_only option as true, the node can participate in master node selection but cannot become a master node by itself.

-I will explain how master node selection works later.
+The master node's tasks are primarily used for lightweight cluster-wide operations, including creating or deleting an index, tracking the cluster nodes, and determining the location of the allocated shards.
+By default, the master-eligible role is enabled.
+A master-eligible node can be elected to become the master node (the node with the asterisk) by the master-election process.
+You can disable this type of role for a node by setting node.master to false in the elasticsearch.yml file

 #### Data node
 Data nodes are responsible for storing data and performing CRUD